scikit-learn-contrib/project-template/docs/user_guide.rst

-    pip install hqc
+    pip install HQC

 You have now installed the HQC classifier's Python package in Anaconda and you are now able to use it in Anaconda.

-Tip: If there is a never version of the HQC classifier's Python package released, you can run the following command in the command prompt or Anaconda Prompt window to upgrade to a newer version:
+Tip: If there is a newer version of the HQC classifier's Python package released, you can run the following command in the command prompt or Anaconda Prompt window to upgrade to a newer version:

 .. code:: bash

-    pip install hqc --upgrade
+    pip install HQC --upgrade

 How to use the API
 ------------------